Douglas-Fir (Pseudotsuga menziesii)

 Cones: To about 4 inches; with spiny projections; scales rounded; maturing in one season.

 Frequent Mushroom Associates:

 According to David Arora (1986) "[t]here are well over 1,000 kinds of mushrooms known to form mycorrhiza with Douglas fir, and the great Douglas fir forests of the Pacific Northwest are among the best fungal foraging grounds in the world" (35).
 Additionally, many saprobic mushrooms are devoted to decomposing the debris of Douglas-fir.
-Species include Amanita aprica; Amanita lanei; Amanita smithiana; Auriscalpium vulgare; Calocybe onychina; Cantharellus subalbidus; Fomitopsis cajanderi; Gomphidius subroseus; Helvella maculata; Hypholoma capnoides; species of Lactarius; Mycena subsanguinolenta, Mycena insignis, Mycena subvitrea, and Mycena pusilla; Phaeolus schweinitzii; species of Russula (including Russula xerampelina); Sparassis radicata; Suillus lakei; Suillus caerulescens; and many others.
+Species include Agaricus buckmacadooi; Amanita aprica; Amanita lanei; Amanita smithiana; Auriscalpium vulgare; Calocybe onychina; Cantharellus subalbidus; Floccularia fusca; Gomphidius subroseus; Helvella maculata; Hydnum oregonense; Hypholoma capnoides; species of Lactarius; Leccinum caespitosum; Mycena subsanguinolenta, Mycena insignis, Mycena subvitrea, and Mycena pusilla; Phaeolus schweinitzii; Rhodofomes cajanderi; species of Russula (including Russula xerampelina); Sparassis radicata; Suillus lakei; Suillus caerulescens; and many others.

 Cite this page as: